ANDREI CERVANTES

 THE DISCOVERY

-To begin with, both IBMers and clients are always way too busy for upskilling activities.
+To begin with, both IBMers and clients are way too busy for upskilling activities.
 They’re also asked to learn plenty throughout the year, causing training fatigue.
 Add to that the boring, tedious and wholly unappealing nature of traditional enablement efforts.

 THE APPROACH